-With media content now increasingly delivered through digital video services such as Netflix, Amazon Prime Video and Disney+, graduate media jobs will continue to be in high demand across many creative industries
+With media content now increasingly delivered through digital video subscription services such as Netflix, Disney+, Amazon Prime Video and Apple TV, graduate media jobs will continue to be in high demand across many creative industries

 Departments are set up to manage each stage of the process, including development, production management, craft, technical, post-production, and sales and distribution.

-Therefore, as many jobs in media can span the different forms - be it television, radio, music or publishing - the following groupings should only be used as a guide.
+Therefore, as many jobs in the media and other creative industries span different forms - be it television, radio, theatre, music or publishing - the following groupings should only be used as a guide.

 Get into music, radio and television